 Marcelo Fernandez-Viña, Chair

-The 17th IHIWS will study HLA and KIR genomics, define full length MHC sequences, map serologic epitopes and develop robust informatics for HLA and KIR research through the use of NGS and SNP technologies, single antigen beads (SAB) and flow cytometry.
+The 17th IHIWS will study HLA and KIR genomics, define full length MHC sequences, map serologic epitopes and develop robust informatics for HLA and KIR research through the use of NGS, single antigen beads (SAB) and flow cytometry.

 The 17th IHIWS projects will fall under the following components: